Households

 Substitution

-This function is strictly concave with respect to $s_{t}$ because of our assumptions.
-The solution is the savings function:
+This function is strictly concave with respect to

 The solution is interior as a consequence of the assumptions, and it is characterised by the first-order condition: